 Shihab’s is an opinion shared by many observers.
 Shortly after the announcement of the coalition, Abdul Ghafoor Mohamed, a former Ambassador of Maldives to the United States, wrote in the local news website Maldives Independent that Nasheed’s partners wanted to capitalise on the dissent within the country to realise their own political aspirations.
 Another reason for their compliance, he added, was the possibility that “membership of [MUO] is being sought as a means to escape prosecution from transgressions committed while in office and obtain a grant of immunity from the future government.”

 When asked about the belligerent past they shared with Nasheed’s MDP, both Jameel and Ali Zahir maintained that they had resolved their differences and looked forward to working together towards the cause of free and fair elections in 2018.
 An MDP member, who spoke to me on the condition of anonymity, told me that that the disagreements from the past would not resurface in the new union.

 “Nasheed has always been a maverick politician,” he said.
 “If you look at the shadow cabinet, it is made up mostly of MDP members.
 So there is little chance of the other MUO alliance partners betraying us again.
 We are prepared to run against each other in the elections of 2018.
 That said, what better chance for them to whitewash themselves ahead of it?”

 The first protest rally begins in less than ten days.
 A divided government is readying itself to face a fragmented opposition, setting in motion a battle for legacy in the Indian Ocean.

-Omkar Khandekar is journalist from Mumbai, and an alumnus of Cardiff University.
-His reporting from Indian, the Maldives and the United Kingdom has appeared in numerous publications, including The Caravan, Open and Scroll.
+Omkar Khandekar is a journalist from Mumbai, and an alumnus of Cardiff University.
+His reporting from India, the Maldives and the United Kingdom has appeared in numerous publications, including The Caravan, Open and Scroll.